This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Okay, so we won’t be implementing all 10 of these remedies all at once because the first 2 are medications we’ve already tried and had success with Stetson and his dreadful allergy problems.

-However, my issue with the first 2 remedies are the side effects (especially long term) on your dog.
+However, my issue with the first 2 remedies is the side effects (especially long-term) on your dog.

 #1 Steroids (Prednisone)